New dates: 14 July – 4 August 2020

 Palace Electric Cinema Canberra

-The Festival will open with The Extraordinary (Hors normes), one of the most gloriously uplifting films to emerge from France in recent years.
-The Extraordinary is inspired by a true story.
+The resumed Festival will also re-screen The Extraordinary (Hors normes), which opened this year’s festival before its suspension.
+It is one of the most gloriously uplifting films to emerge from France in recent years, and was inspired by a true story.

 For 20 years, Bruno (Vincent Cassel) and Malik (Reda Kateb) have run two separate non-profit organisations where they train young people from underprivileged areas to be caregivers for autistic youth abandoned by the state system.
 But the authorities, concerned that they’ve never sought certification and that many of their carers aren’t ‘officially’ qualified, decide to mount an investigation.